We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Spire Murrayfield Hospital’s Oncology Day Chemotherapy Centre (ODCC) has been awarded The Macmillan Quality Environment Mark (MQEM).

 The award was earned following a day-long assessment, which measured the department’s ability to demonstrate that it is welcoming and accessible to all, respectful of people's privacy and dignity, supportive to user comfort and well-being, giving choice and control to people using our service, and listening to the voice of the user.

 The award assessment is measured on a 1-5 scale, 5 being ‘exemplary’.
 Spire Murrayfield’s ODCC scored 5 in every category.

 The MQEM award is the second round of recognition from Macmillan to the hospital’s oncology unit.
-In 2010, the department’s unit head, Oncology Nurse Consultant Deborah Scott was adopted by Macmillan in recognition of her excellent track record and experience in providing cancer treatment.
+Speaking about the award, Deborah Scott (Spire's Head of Clinical Cancer Services) said:

 Macmillan Cancer Support offers advice and support on an ongoing basis to enable us to continuously improve the physical environment within which people access the service.